Interdenominational Theological Center: History

 The idea of a single collaborative institution for the training and development of African-American Christian ministers began to form in the early 1940s.
 After Benjamin Mays became president of Morehouse College, Gammon Theological Seminary and Morehouse began a cooperative exchange program.
 Morehouse College was interested in phasing out its Bachelor of Divinity (B.D.) degree program, while increasing its liberal arts focus.

 Mays thought that individually, the several theological schools for African Americans would be unable to obtain the resources to develop and maintain first-rate facilities and programs, but could be successful by working together.
 Discussions about cooperation among Gammon, Morehouse, and Morris Brown College (representing Turner Theological Seminary) began in the early 1940s.

 In the 1950s, the concept of a new collaborative seminary in Atlanta gained support from foundations and the American Association of Theological Schools (AATS).
 The Phillips School of Theology, then located at Lane College in Jackson, Tennessee, later joined the discussions.

 In 1958, the ITC was founded as a joint initiative of four seminaries: the Baptist-affiliated Morehouse School of Religion, the United Methodist-affiliated Gammon Theological Seminary, Turner Theological Seminary (African Methodist Episcopal), and Phillips School of Theology (Christian Methodist Episcopal).
 The Sealantic Fund, which had been established by John D. Rockefeller Jr. to support theological education, was a major source of financial support.
 In September 1959, when instruction began, the ITC had 21 faculty members and 97 students.

 The new institution occupied the Gammon campus until its own facilities were completed in 1961.
 The combined institution quickly won accreditation from the AATS, which had previously accredited Gammon.
 Dr. Harry Van Buren Richardson, the president of Gammon Theological Seminary, became the first president of ITC, serving in that position from 1959 to 1968.

-The Presbyterian-affiliated Johnson C. Smith Theological Seminary joined ITC 1969–2014, relocating to Atlanta from Charlotte, North Carolina.
 In 1970, the Charles H. Mason Theological Seminary was established as a new seminary within ITC, named for Charles Harrison Mason, founder of the Church of God in Christ.